oxylabs/yellow-pages-scraper-api/README.md

 pprint(response.json())
 ```

-For me details about other parameters and functionalities, head to the
+For more details about other parameters and functionalities, head to the
 [<u>documentation</u>](https://developers.oxylabs.io/scraper-apis/web-scraper-api).

 ### Output sample